Transitioning to Fairmont State University Impact

 • Inform each of your professors of your needs in the first week of classes

-• Use available student support services such as tutoring in the LEAD Center
+• Use available campus resources such as tutoring in the LEAD Center, faculty office hours, etc.

 • Check your student email every day for important information